scalableinternetservices/ucsb_website/_slide_src/01_course_introduction.md

 A web server is a process (at least one) that runs on an operating system.
 It:

 * responds to network requests
-* loads resources that may come from filesystem, database, other servers
+* loads resources that may come from file system, database, other servers

 ---